 - Birmingham Tip Off Club: Founder and President

 Awards and Recognition

 - AV® Preeminent Peer Review Rating from Martindale-Hubbell*

-- Selected for inclusion in The Best Lawyers in America ® 2012-2014 in the fields of “Bet the Company” litigation, construction litigation and mediation
+- Selected for inclusion in The Best Lawyers in America® 1995-2012 in the field of commercial litigation; 2012-2015 in the fields of “Bet the Company” litigation, construction litigation and mediation

 - Selected for inclusion in Alabama Super Lawyers® 2008-2014 in the field of business litigation